davidosomething/dotfiles/vim/README.md

 ## Installation

-Best used with rest of dotfiles.
-Should self-install plugins via curl and [vim-plug] on first load.
+Best used with rest of dotfiles. `coc/extensions/dot.npmrc` will enforce using the main npmjs package registry.
+Commands in `.vimrc` will auto-install plugins if curl is available.

 Keep `(g)vimrc` (no dot in filename) in `~/.vim/` -- Vim knows to look in there.